Michael Ledeen: Personal life

-His first wife was Jenny Ledeen of St. Louis, Mo.
-Ledeen has three children: Simone, Gabriel, and Daniel.
-Simone has worked both in Iraq and Afghanistan for the Department of Defense; Gabriel is currently a lieutenant in the United States Marines Corps serving his second tour in Iraq; Daniel too is currently a lieutenant in the USMC.

-He is married to his second wife, Barbara, who was a longtime staffer for Senator Chuck Grassley on the Senate Judiciary Committee until early 2021, when she retired from the Senate.
+Ledeen died from complications of multiple strokes in Austin, Texas, on May 17, 2025, at the age of 83.

 Missing Clinton emails

-Barbara Ledeen sparked controversy in 2015 when she tried to launch her own investigation into Hillary Clinton's emails, while a staffer for Senator Chuck Grassley on the Senate Judiciary Committee which was looking into Trump's Russia issue.
-According to FBI notes, she requested the assistance of both a defense contractor and Newt Gingrich who asked Judicial Watch for financial assistance for her efforts.
+Barbara Ledeen sparked controversy in 2015 when she tried to launch her own investigation into Hillary Clinton's emails while a staff member for Senator Chuck Grassley.
+The senator then served on the Judiciary Committee looking into Russian interference in the 2016 elections.
+According to FBI notes, Mrs. Ledeen requested the assistance of both a defense contractor and Newt Gingrich, who asked Judicial Watch for financial assistance for her efforts.
 Judicial Watch requested another contractor to access the "deep web and dark web".
-Matt Tate, a former British intelligence official, was approached by Peter W. Smith, an aid close to Gingrich and who was also working with Michael Flynn who is a confidant of Barbara Ledeen's husband, who Tate said Smith was obtaining Clinton's emails independently of Barbara Ledeen's efforts which Grassley had told her to stop.
+One of Gingrich's closest aides, Peter W. Smith, had approached Matt Tate, a former British intelligence official, about the matter.
+Smith was also working with Michael Flynn, a confidant of Michael Ledeen.
+After Tate discovered that Smith was obtaining Clinton's emails independently of Barbara Ledeen's efforts, Grassley told her to stop her investigation.

 Project Veritas

-To support Project Veritas in 2017 and 2018 and while she was a staff member on the Chuck Grassley led Senate Judiciary Committee, Barbara Ledeen was tasked to help discredit H.R.
-McMaster because he had stated that President Trump had the intelligence of a "kindergartner" and was an "idiot."
-She posted numerous comments on Facebook supporting Project Veritas including "We owe a lot to Erik Prince" because of his efforts to support Project Veritas and many disparaging posts about McMaster.
-Her involvement in the campaign to discredit McMaster led to Barbara Ledeen being named as a member of the Groundswell group; she admitted passing on information to Project Veritas but said "I am not part of a plot."
+To support Project Veritas in 2017 and 2018 while a staff member on the Senate Judiciary Committee led by Chuck Grassley, Barbara Ledeen was tasked with helping to discredit H.R.
+McMaster, who had stated that President Trump had the intelligence of a "kindergartner" and was an "idiot."
+She posted numerous comments on Facebook supporting Project Veritas—including "We owe a lot to Erik Prince" because of his efforts to support Project Veritas— as well disparaging posts about McMaster himself.
+Barbara Ledeen's involvement in the campaign to discredit McMaster led to her being named as a member of the Groundswell group; she admitted passing on information to Project Veritas but said "I am not part of a plot."